sszabogabor/load_combinations-py/README.md

 # lcomb (python)
+The tool makes load case combination rules acccording to eurocodes.
+Linera or ULS combintaion rules are avaliable now.
+MSU rules is implementes according to EN1990.
-combination of load cases acccording to eurocodes code generates load case combination (linear, ULS (MSU)) according to EN1990, the test version does not allow to read data from file, input is directly in the code yet
+The test version does not allow to read data from file.
+The load case definition anf the load group definition is directly in the code yet.